Sunday, March 9, 2025

 On March 5, I was still battling significant congestion, coughing, and difficulty breathing.
 I use my inhalers much more than usual, but not above the prescription.
 Sleeping is difficult.

-We had snow last night (March 5), which was the amount I had not experienced in quite a few years.
+We had snow last night (March 5), which was the most snow I had experienced in quite a few years.
 This was not fluffy snow, but it was very wet and heavy as it was over 25 degrees.
-The Ego snowblower struggled, and it took 5 total discharges and charges to clear the snow.
+The Ego snowblower struggled, requiring 5 total discharges and charges to clear the snow.
 In several locations, it was 2 feet deep and VERY HEAVY!
 The roof also had significant snow, melting faster with the 38-degree midday temperatures.
-I needed to rake the roof to minimize potential damage to ice dams.
+I needed to rake the roof to minimize potential damage from ice dams.
 By the end of the snow clearing, I was exhausted.
 Therefore, no indoor bicycle ride for me.

-It is now March 9, and the snow did not take long to melt.
+It is now March 9, and the snow has melted quickly.
 The last three days have been in the high 40s.
 I am glad I raked the roof because it eliminated potential nighttime ice dams.
-The snow on the roof is gone already, and I expect all the snow to be gone before Tuesday.
+The snow on the roof is already gone, and I expect it to be completely melted by Tuesday.
 The forecast is for highs as high as 60°.

 I have been so ill again with chest congestion.
 It was slightly better when I cleared the snow and went downhill fast.
 I have had more bed rest than anything else for the past four days.
 I started carrying makeshift spitoons with me, and the mucus is crazy!
 I hope it improves soon!
 Been almost two weeks!